jannis-maier/EdgeIntegrationCellExercise/exercises/ex3/README.md

 <br>![](/exercises/ex3/images/configureiflow.png)

-16. Toast message with confirming that configuration is saved will be shown.
+16. Ignore teh popup with teh warnings, adn click deploy Toast message with confirming that configuration is saved will be shown.
 Click Cancel to close the Configure dialog.
 <br>![](/exercises/ex3/images/configuresaved.png)

 14. Click the integration flow "Replicate Order from SAP Order Management Foundation to SAP S4HANA" and navigate to the Artifact Editor view.